 Eventually, Bruno’s mom grows tired of living out in the middle of nowhere and, despite her husband’s arguments, arranges to return, with Bruno and his sister, to Berlin.
 The day before they go, Bruno goes to visit his friend behind the fence for the last time, and the little boy steals an extra pair of “pajamas” for Bruno to wear.
 Under the fence Bruno goes and they go exploring the camp, until suddenly soldiers show up and start barking for everyone to line up.
 And then they all get gassed.
 And no one ever knows what happens to Bruno.

 I just couldn’t deal with how DUMB Bruno is.
 He seems just intentionally dense, completely misunderstanding everything, no matter how many times they are explained to him.

 Also, there are other things going on in the background of the story that were kind of miscellaneous.
 For instance, I’m pretty sure Bruno’s mother was having an affair with the seventeen-year-old soldier who was stationed at Auschwitz.
 But, since you only see it through Bruno’s (not very bright) eyes, there is no way to know for sure.

 The thing is, there are so many moving, excellently-written Holocaust books (massive plug for The Book Thief here), while this one just annoyed me to no end.
 When the last track finished, I think I actually rolled my eyes.

 And really, that irritates me even more.
-Because all I want to do is point a finger at this book and say “You just aren’t very good.
+Because all I want to do is point a finger at The Boy in the Striped Pajamas book and say “You just aren’t very good.
 And I won’t recommend you.”